 If the locations you want to photograph involve trails, it’s a good idea to know the trail length and the amount of elevation gain/loss on the trail.
 You should know in advance what your capabilities are.
 AllTrails.com is a great resource for information.

 I obtain as much information on the expected weather before I go.
 I prepare for a variety of conditions, especially unexpected cold weather.
 Taking a couple of extra layers including rain jackets and pants have come in handy more times than I can remember.
 If I’m hitting the beach or swamps, the Muck boots are in the suitcase for sure.
 For the bugs, remember the bug spray and head nets.

 A couple of final items that I make sure to have with me are a first aid kit and a tire patch kit with pliers and a tire pump.
 I’ll leave the tire pressure management on while driving to see if tire pressures start to go down.
 Yes, it has happened several times and having the pump with me was huge.
 You’re not always around cell towers to call for help.

 Once you’ve done a few solo trips, it’s really not as daunting as the above may make it seem.
+I have learned to enjoy the process of planning a photography trip.
+It keeps me pretty busy, actually.
 I have a simple checklist I print to be sure I don’t forget anything important.